Amaseal/decor/src/products/posts/wall-hooks-walnut-double-layer.md

   **Materials:**

-  Natural Oak varnished with walnut coat
+  Natural Oak varnished with natural and black colour

   **Dimensions:**